1. Complete the Application for Benefits (22-1990) form on the U.S. Department of Veteran Affairs application for benefits website.

 - VA training time

-For the first time in history, service members enrolled in the Post-9/11 GI Bill program will be able to transfer unused educational benefits to their spouses or children starting Aug.
-1, 2009.
+Service members enrolled in the Post-9/11 GI Bill program will be able to transfer unused educational benefits to their spouses or children as of August 1, 2009.
 Please view the following eligibility requirements:

 Transfer to Family Member Process:

 First you must go to the DoD transferability application website to determine if your dependents are eligible to receive the transferred benefits.
 This website is only available to military members.

 Upon approval, family members may apply to use transferred benefits with VA by completing VA Form 22-1990e.
 VA Form 22-1990e should only be completed and submitted to VA by the family member after DoD has approved the request for TEB.
 Do not use VA Form 22-1990e to apply for TEB.

 Paper Version of 22-1990e

 Certification of Benefits

 To initially set up your VA record and benefits at Franklin University, please see the following requirements.

 Submit a copy of your certificate of eligibility (COE) or a screenshot of your e-benefit confirmation of entitlement